Waterways of Holland and Belgium

-Valerie Hedquist is an associate professor of art history at the University of Montana.
+Valerie Hedquist is a professor of art history at the University of Montana.
 She earned her Ph.D. with honors at the University of Kansas and has been teaching and writing for over twenty years.
-As a Fulbright Scholar, Hedquist researched the religious art of the Dutch 17th-century in Utrecht.
-During her academic life, she has continued to explore and teach the art and architecture of the Netherlands, where she has traveled with students and pursued additional scholarly work, most recently on the plague.
-In addition to publications and presentations on the religious paintings of Vermeer and Rembrandt, Hedquist has written reviews and catalog essays for museum exhibitions, broadcast radio programs, and presented papers to local, regional, and international meetings on Dutch themes.
-Since her first visit to the Ghent Altarpiece in 1975, she has returned to the Low Countries whenever she can to enjoy frites and fietsen, French fries and cycling.
+During her academic life, she has also continued to explore and teach the art and architecture of Italy, a country whose language and literature she studied while an undergraduate at the University of Minnesota.
+Valerie has travelled with students to many national and international locations, including several trips to Italy.
+She has written reviews and catalogue essays for museum exhibitions, broadcast radio programs, and presented papers to local, regional, and international meetings on an array of topics from the plague in art to the use of assemblage in contemporary artistic processes.
+In summer 2011, her book on the art and life of Montana artist, Fra Dana was published.
+Since 1975, she has explored Italy from Palermo, Sicily to Asti in the Piedmont region.

 Corine Wegener is the Cultural Heritage Preservation Officer in the Office of the Under Secretary for History, Art, and Culture at the Smithsonian Institution.
 She coordinates the Smithsonian’s role in emergency response and recovery for cultural heritage threatened by natural disasters, human conflict, and other challenges.